gabriellabann/collaborative_repo/assessment.md

         -   [x] Objective attempt - for KC
         -   [x] Unique objective attempt - for GB
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: The footnote and the hyperlink are not working though.

 ### Notebooks and code chunks